fermiyon/deploy-web-server-azure/README.md

 ![screenshot](screenshots/8-terraform-destroy.png)

 ## Alternative way
-Alternatively, you can also follow the jupyter notebooks below which consist of shell commands for each part.
+Alternatively, you can also follow the jupyter notebooks listed below which consist of shell commands for each part.
 It can be run via VSCode or Jupyter Lab:

 **1-policy-definition-assignment.ipynb** (for Azure policy)